Social Media FAQ

 - For entertainment.

-Social media is more than a trend, and it's definitely not a fad - it's the way the modern world communicates.
-Today it's possible to receive a faster customer service response via social media than it is via traditional methods like the telephone.
-And let's not forget that there was a time that the telephone was looked down upon as a trendy fad.
+Social media is not a trend or a fad.
+It's the way the modern world communicates.
+Today it's possible to receive a faster response to any kind of question via social media than via traditional methods like email or voice calls.

-So don't think of social media as a nuisance.
-Think of it as a tool.
+Think of social media as a valuable tool.
 Use it to connect with people and take advantage of its reach.

 Where do I start?

 Start with one platform and go from there.
-Most people gravitate toward and start with Facebook, which has almost a billion active users all over the world.
+Most people start with Facebook, which has more than a billion active monthly users all over the world.
 Simply create an account and follow Facebook's instructions to get started.
 Pay close attention to the privacy settings and make sure you set them to a level that you're comfortable with.
 Browse other people's profiles to see what kind of information they post and comment on posts that you like.
-Once you're familiar with Facebook, you might want to consider other social media platforms like Twitter, YouTube or Flickr.
+Once you're familiar with Facebook, you might want to consider other social-media platforms like Twitter, YouTube, Instagram or Flickr.

-If you're feeling overwhelmed by all the platforms out there, try setting up a schedule to monitor your profiles on a regular basis, or use a social media dashboard like Hootsuite or Tweetdeck to organize and optimize usage and level of engagement.
+If you're overwhelmed by keeping up with multiple social-media accounts, try setting up a schedule to monitor your profiles on a regular basis, or use a social media dashboard like Hootsuite or Tweetdeck to organize and optimize usage and level of engagement.
 If you don't want to set up a dashboard, you can follow the general rule of checking your profiles in the morning, afternoon and evening.
 Any schedule will depend on your needs and how engaged you want to be.
-Power users track notifications so that they can respond immediately, whereas casual users might check their profiles once a day or once every few days.
+Power users track notifications via phone notifications so that they can respond immediately, whereas casual users might check their profiles once a day or once every few days.

 Should I post all my news at the same time?